George and Martha

 George and Martha is a series of children's books written and illustrated by James Marshall between 1972 and 1988.
-Each book in the series contains five short stories describing interactions between two hippos, George and Martha.
-The books inspired an animated children's television show which comprised 26 episodes made in 1999, and a musical made in 2011.
-The television series features celebrity voice talents Nathan Lane as George and Andrea Martin as Martha.
+Each book in the series contains five short stories describing interactions between two hippos, George and Martha (named after the first U.S. president and his wife).
+The books inspired an American/Canadian animated children's television show which comprised 26 episodes made in 1999, and a musical made in 2011.

 Plot

-The books describe the activities and adventures of best friends George and Martha.
-These activities include taking dance classes, going to the beach and the amusement park, and playing practical jokes on each other.
+The books have a slice of life depiction of the everyday life of best friends George and Martha.
+Their regular activities include taking dance classes, going to the beach and the amusement park, and playing practical jokes on each other.
 In a humorous way, the series teaches about friendship.
 George and Martha sometimes argue, but always make up.

 Books

 The George and Martha books comprise the following titles: